What Is the Rights Of People With Disabilities Act?

 5. District Level Committees: State Governments will form district-level committees to address local concerns of persons with disabilities (PwDs).
 The composition and functions of these committees will be specified by the State Governments in their rules.

-6. National and State Funds: Funds will be established at the national and state levels to provide financial support to persons with disabilities.
-The existing National Fund for Persons with Disabilities and the Trust Fund for Empowerment of Persons with Disabilities will be merged into the National Fund.
+6. The government will merge the National Fund for Persons with Disabilities and the Trust Fund for Empowerment of Persons with Disabilities into a single National Fund.

 What Are The Penalties For Offences Against Persons With Disabilities?